 Requirements are usually written in text, especially for Agile-driven projects.
 However, they may also be visuals.
 The most common document to describe the system and list the requirements is the SRS.

-We can formalize functional and nonfunctional requirements in the software requirements specification (SRS) document.
-The SRS contains descriptions of functions and capabilities that the product must provide.
-It also defines constraints and assumptions.
+We can formalize functional and nonfunctional requirements in the product requirements document (PRD) and software requirements specification (SRS) document.
+They contain descriptions of functions and capabilities that the product must provide.
+They also define constraints and assumptions.

 You can learn more about software documentation in general from our detailed post or the video below.